 ORGANICS & BEYOND

-Sure, you think of Onken containers first for oil and grease recycling.
-But sometimes it pays to think outside the Onken – and we are.
+Sure, you think of Onken's containers first for oil and grease recycling, but sometimes it pays to think outside the box – and we are.
 Our equipment can be used for so much more; in fact the possibilities are limitless just by adapting to the industries our customers drive.

 From the inception of our bulk recycling system in 1983, Onken’s mission has always been to find new and better uses for our products.
 In those early years, we concentrated on the grease recycling industry because that is what we knew best.
 We knew we had a product that could and would make a difference in that market.
 It was a better and more efficient way to pick up and transport used cooking oil.
 And we were right.
 Our trailers and bulk containers went on to revolutionize the industry and today are the gold standard for clean and efficient storage and transportation of used cooking oil.

 Going forward, we see the potential of many more uses for our bulk system.
-We have used our bulk system in many pilot programs, including aluminum recycling, steel scrap recycling, and we’re currently running a pilot program picking up and recycling glass bottles.
-But we see another use for our bulk system that we feel compares even more closely to what we’ve done in the past with grease and oil filters…
+We have used our bulk system in many pilot programs, including aluminum, steel scrap, and glass bottle recycling.
+But we see another use for our bulk system which we feel compares even more closely to what we’ve done in the past with grease and oil filters…

 Currently there is a growing market in organics recycling.
 Companies are pushing to keep this waste stream out of the landfills, and we feel Onken’s bulk system is suited perfectly for this growing industry.

-Our current bin is a 2 yd equivalent but could easily be enlarged to a 2.5 yd or larger.
-It remains level during the dumping process to keep spills to a minimum and is much easier to maneuver up to at the customer location, alleviating the need to carry around a heavy and cumbersome pallet jack.
-These advantages make our bulk system a good fit for those wanting to start out in this growing industry with less worry about spills, less space issues and less worry about workman’s comp problems associated with moving heavy containers around with a pallet jack.
+Our current bin is a 2-yd equivalent but could easily be enlarged to a 2.5-yd or larger.
+It remains level during the dumping process to keep spills to a minimum and is much easier to maneuver on location, alleviating the need to carry around a heavy and cumbersome pallet jack.
+These advantages make our bulk system a good fit for those wanting to start out in this growing industry with less worry about spills, less space issues, and less worry about workman’s comp problems associated with moving heavy containers around with a pallet jack.